 I’m sure you have your own version of these questions…

-So we decided to do an analysis of 12 national brands of dental floss, test them and rank them based on several criteria and share our findings with you.
-We selected from a wide range of companies (from big brands to smaller, ‘healthy’ brands) and types of floss (from traditional waxed to tapes and picks)
+So we decided to do an analysis of 12 national brands of dental floss, test them, rank them based on several criteria, and share our findings with you.
+We selected a wide range of companies (big brands as well as smaller, ‘healthy’ brands) and types of floss (traditional waxed floss, tapes, and flosser picks).
+Note that this is our first round of floss evaluations.
+For our second round (which features different floss options from smaller companies), see our article titled, Dental Floss Comparison Guide – How to Find the Best Floss for You.

-We chose to score each floss in 4 categories: value, benefit/risk of floss, environmental friendliness, and quality of floss.
-Here’s a quick description of each so you know where we are coming from in the analysis.
+We chose to score each floss in 4 categories.
+Here’s a quick description of each so you know where we’re coming from in the analysis:

 Cost Value: This is simply the cost per use.
-To determine the cost per use, we have assumed that you will use an 18” piece of floss for each use or a single flosser pick.
+To determine the cost per use, we’ve assumed that you’ll use an 18” piece of floss or a single flosser pick for each use.
 (We priced each floss online either at the website of the company who produces the floss, at amazon.com, or in our own store if it carries the floss.)

-Benefit/risk of floss: In this category, we share best uses for the floss as well as any design type drawbacks of the floss.
+Benefit/risk of floss: In this category, we share best uses for the floss as well as any of its design drawbacks.

-Environmental friendliness: Here we discuss the pros and cons of packaging, floss material, etc regarding the overall environment impact.
+Environmental friendliness: Here we discuss the pros and cons of packaging, floss material, etc. in terms of its overall environment impact.

-Quality of floss: This is where we share our personal experience testing the floss, whether we liked it, whether it functioned well between tight contacts, tended to shred, etc.
+Quality of floss: This is where we share our personal experience testing the floss, whether we liked it, whether it functioned well between tight contacts, whether it tended to shred, etc.

-We gave an amazon like 1-5 stars rating on each of the above categories, then averaged the scores for an overall OraWellness rating on each floss.
+We gave a 1-5 stars rating on each of the above categories, then averaged the scores for an overall OraWellness rating on each floss.

 And here are the results of our analysis…

-In this case, we’re going to have to set that desire aside and just share our take on these ‘ez flosser’ type designs.
-We recently committed a whole article detailing why these flosser picks are not a healthy option.
+However, in this case, we’re going to have to set that desire aside and just share our take on these ‘ez flosser’ type designs.
+We recently committed a whole article to detailing why flosser picks like these are not a healthy option.

-Environmental friendliness: Flossers are a one time use piece of plastic.
-In fact, if you keep your eyes open for them, you’ll see them everywhere polluting the ground, from parking lots to playgrounds.
-Ugg!
+Environmental friendliness: Flossers are a one-time-use piece of plastic.
+In fact, if you keep your eyes open for them, you’ll see them polluting the ground everywhere, from parking lots to playgrounds.
+Ugh!

-Quality of floss/ingredients: Given that you run the risk of damaging gum tissue and moving thug bugs around the mouth and that they teach poor flossing habits and market to children, we don’t have any positive comments here.
+Quality of floss/ingredients: Given that you run the risk of damaging gum tissue and moving thug bugs around the mouth and that they market to children and teach poor flossing habits, we don’t have any positive comments here.

 Cost value: $.04 per flosser pick.
 One good thing about these flossers is they are cheap!